Love Your Wedding, Not Theirs

 Know what you value!
 In today’s society, we let other people define our values and priorities.
 Remember that content people may not always have the best of everything, but they make the best of everything.
 This is definitely true when it comes to weddings.
 Be grateful for what you do have ahead of you – a lifetime of love with an amazing spouse.
 Contentment starts with this kind of gratitude.
 There isn’t room for discontentment in a heart filled with gratitude.
 Gratitude requires humility, and true humility is thinking of ourselves less often.
 It means not flaunting our successes or making a big deal of ourselves.
 Humble people are able to celebrate the successes of others, rather than feel threatened by them.
 It’s important to cheer each other on in their victories.

-Rachel, thanks so much for taking time to share your thoughtful insight with BSB readers!
+Rachel, thanks so much for taking the time to share your thoughtful insight with BSB readers!

 “Love Your Life, Not Theirs” is available here on Amazon.com.
 You can follow Rachel on Twitter and Instagram at @RachelCruze and online at rachelcruze.com, youtube.com/rachelcruze or facebook.com/rachelramseycruze.